Civic Partnerships

 Overview

-Chicago’s civic landscape is notable for its broad network of philanthropic, corporate, government, and nonprofit organizations, and its rich history of collaboration between these entities to achieve shared goals.
+Chicago's civic landscape is notable for its broad network of philanthropic, corporate, government, and nonprofit organizations, and its rich history of collaboration between these entities to achieve shared goals.
 Civic partnerships build upon the collective assets of these leaders and organizations for greater impact.
-To meet the moment we face collectively, these partnerships must address the history of racist policy and practice that created or contributed to today’s challenges, whether the stark racial disparities in COVID-19 impacts, the effects of gun violence, or the barriers erected to prevent a full count in the decennial census.
+To meet the moment we face collectively, these partnerships must address the history of racist policy and practice that created or contributed to today's challenges, whether the effects of gun violence or stark racial disparities in COVID-19 impacts.

 MacArthur is a leader among local foundations, government agencies, research institutions, nonprofit community organizations, and private sector actors that mobilize collective assets to address pressing challenges or pursue timely opportunities.
 We work in close collaboration with our partners to identify the problems and support the solutions that community members want to address.

 In response to the COVID-19 pandemic, MacArthur partnered with an array of other entities to provide relief and support recovery for affected populations and communities.
-As of April 2022, Black and Latinx residents represented 72 percent of COVID-19 deaths in Chicago, laying bare the racial disparities in health that pre-existed the pandemic.
+As of June 2023, Black and Latina/o/x residents represented 71 percent of COVID-19 deaths in Chicago, laying bare the racial disparities in health that pre-existed the pandemic.
 The Chicago Commitment response to COVID-19 included support for a statewide relief fund in Illinois, a city-wide relief fund for the Chicago metropolitan area, and a special fund for individual artists and arts organizations.
-In addition, we awarded funds to the Chicago Racial Justice Pooled Fund, the Together We Rise Fund, and the Illinois Coalition for Immigrant and Refugee Rights for the Just Democracy Illinois collaborative.
-In addition, we provided resources to organizations responding to the impact of COVID-19 in their communities, including Native American and Asian American populations, and increased funding for violence prevention organizations in Chicago.
+In addition, we awarded funds to the Chicago Racial Justice Pooled Fund, the We Rise Together Fund, and the Illinois Coalition for Immigrant and Refugee Rights for the Just Democracy Illinois collaborative.
+We also provided resources to organizations responding to the impact of COVID-19 in their communities, including Native American and Asian American populations, and increased funding for violence prevention organizations in Chicago.

 With civil unrest stemming from the unrelenting violence against and murder of Black Americans, all too often at the hands of police officers, the Foundation committed to a heightened focus on structural and systemic racism.
 Within the Chicago Commitment, we pledge to bring the same focus to our work in Civic Partnerships, including support for economic recovery and targeted investments in racial justice movements.